Aquarium Field Trips

 How many living and nonliving things can you find in a tide pool?
 Students will participate in a simulation of animal interactions in tide pools after learning how the Earth, Moon and Sun cause the tides.

 Fossils are fun!
-We will take your students on an expedition to the past where they will uncover fossil types and how and when they are formed.
+We will take your students on an expedition to the past where they will uncover fossil types and find out how and when they are formed.
+Students will have a chance to make a fossil and examine real fossils in small groups and determine the type and origin of each one.

 5th Grade – Fish Characteristics